Genetionary Logo

 BMPR1A gene makes a protein that regulates cell growth and division.
 Pathogenic germline mutations in this gene are associated with Juvenile Polyposis Syndrome and an increased risk of colorectal (colon), stomach, and intestinal cancer.

 BRCA stands for (BReast CAncer gene).
 Everybody has BRCA1 & BRCA2 tumor suppressor genes.
 BRCA genes produce proteins that help repair damaged DNA and prevent cancer.
-Pathogenic germline mutations in these genes are linked to various types of cancer, including breast (men and women), ovarian, prostate, melanoma, pancreatic, and other cancers.
+Inherited pathogenic mutations in these genes are linked to an increased risk of various types of cancer, including breast (men and women), ovarian, prostate, melanoma, pancreatic, and other cancers.
+Also see HBOC-- Hereditary Breast and Ovarian Cancer Syndrome.

 BRIP1 or BRCA1 Interacting Protein 1, works with BRCA1 to repair DNA.
 Pathogenic germline mutations in a BRIP1 gene may increase the risk for ovarian cancer and breast cancer.